-Peer comparisons provide direction for further investigative action-what decisions should be made to manage downside risk in catastrophic events or volatile asset markets?
-These comparisons help illuminate possible areas of outsized risk exposure versus competitors, provide direction on where to focus for performance improvement, and highlight comparative advantages or weaknesses for companies.
+Aggregate peer comparisons may provide some direction for further investigative action - what decisions could be considered to manage downside risk in catastrophic events or volatile asset markets?
+These comparisons may help illuminate possible areas of outsized risk exposure and may help to provide possible direction on where to focus for additional review.

-Assessing one's own risk quantitatively under various scenarios provides data to support dialogue with company stakeholders, regulators and rating agencies.
+Assessing one's own risk quantitatively under various scenarios provides data to support dialogue with company stakeholders, regulators, and rating agencies.
 Companies were segmented by four profile characteristics: size, region, line of business focus, and company structure.
-Regional and line of business focus segmentation followed the SNL Financial segment methodology and naming conventions.
-Guy Carpenter performed the full stochastic capital model for baseline and scenarios on 1,009 combined and unaffiliated entities.
-The cluster analysis removed companies that were return-on-surplus outliers or had premium levels below USD 5 million, leaving 709 companies for the cluster analysis.

-&lt;sup>2 States requiring NAIC Climate survey: California, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont and Washington.
+&lt;sup>3 States requiring NAIC Climate Survey: California, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.